-There are many factors that influence knee replacement recovery time.
+Knee replacement recovery time is affected by a variety of factors.
 It is important to consider all aspects in order to determine if surgery is right for you.

 If you or someone close to you is considering a total knee replacement surgery (TKR), you’ve probably wondered how long exactly it will take to get back to 100% after surgery.
 As you probably already guessed the answer is – It depends.
 According to the American Academy of Orthopaedic Surgeons (AAOS) 98% of patients who undergo surgery are able to successfully return to activities of daily living and occupational duties.
 The complication rate is quite low at 2%, making it one of the most common and successful surgeries1.
 Generally recovery from the surgery will take approximately 12 weeks2-4.
 However, depending on the demands of your lifestyle it could take up to 6-12 months to feel the full benefits of surgery.

 The following timeline represents the recovery trajectory that is generally expected after total knee replacement surgery without complications or the presence of other conditions2-4.

 Phase 1 (Day 1 – 7): Hospital stay